 This file is included in the main product package when you download BMC Server Automation from the BMC Electronic Product Distribution (EPD) website.

-Copy this file to a directory on the machine where you installed WAIK or ADK.
+Copy this file to a directory on the machine where you installed WAIK.
 For example, C:\BMC_BL.

 - Unzip currentRelease-provision-files.zip.